-With the male Noiler chickens, you can achieve a bridge of the benefits of broilers and cockerels.
+With the male AMO Noilers Chicks chickens, you can achieve a bridge of the benefits of broilers and cockerels.
 In 12 weeks to 16 weeks, the Noilers are able to attain the weight of up to 2.5 kilograms if fed quality feed (with good management).

-- Kuroilers/Noilers/Croilers are a dual purpose multi-colored birds, which are reared for both meat and egg production.
+- Kuroilers/AMO Noilers Chicks/Croilers are a dual purpose multi-colored birds, which are reared for both meat and egg production.

-- These birds attain maturity at 13 weeks with a weight of about 2.6kg for the males and 2.2kg for the females.
+- The AMO Noilers Chicks attain maturity at 13 weeks with a weight of about 2.6kg for the males and 2.2kg for the females.
 The females start laying at about 5 months, laying about 150-200 eggs in a year.
 The females don’t brood their eggs so if you want to hatch then you need an incubator.

-- These hybrids are heavy eaters just like broilers and have the meat attributes of broilers and the ruggedness of cockerels, and they grow very fast.
+- These hybrids (AMO Noilers Chicks) are heavy eaters just like broilers and have the meat attributes of broilers and the ruggedness of cockerels, and they grow very fast.